truthly/magicmake/README.md

     export BUILD_CMD="./configure --prefix=/usr/local"
     magicmake

-The default command to default packages is `sudo apt-get install`, and can be overridden via the `INSTALL_CMD` environment variable
+The default command to install packages is `sudo apt install`, and can be overridden via the `INSTALL_CMD` environment variable

-To do a dry-run, set it to `echo`, showing the packages that would have been installed.

-    INSTALL_CMD="echo" magicmake

 To run non-interactively and blindly automatically install all missing packages, pass the `-y` option.

     magicmake -y

-In addition, to also answer **Yes** to all apt prompts, add the `-y` option also to the install command.
+In addition, to also answer **Yes** to all apt prompts:

     INSTALL_CMD="sudo apt-get -y install" magicmake -y